Soil formation: Organisms

 Each soil has a unique combination of microbial, plant, animal and human influences acting upon it.
 Microorganisms are particularly influential in the mineral transformations critical to the soil forming process.
-Additionally, some bacteria can fix atmospheric nitrogen and some fungi are efficient at extracting deep soil phosphorus and increasing soil carbon levels in the form of glomalin.
+Additionally, some bacteria can fix atmospheric nitrogen, and some fungi are efficient at extracting deep soil phosphorus and increasing soil carbon levels in the form of glomalin.
 Plants hold soil against erosion, and accumulated plant material build soil humus levels.
 Plant root exudation supports microbial activity.
 Animals serve to decompose plant materials and mix soil through bioturbation.

-Soil is the most speciose ecosystem on Earth, but the vast majority of organisms in soil are microbes, a great many of which have not been described.
-There may be a population limit of around one billion cells per gram of soil, but estimates of the number of species vary widely from 50,000 per gram to over a million per gram of soil.
-The total number of organisms and species can vary widely according to soil type, location, and depth.
+Soil is the most speciose (species-rich) ecosystem on Earth, but the vast majority of organisms in soil are microbes, a great many of which have not been described.
+There may be a microbial population limit of around one billion cells per gram of soil, but estimates of the number of species vary widely from 50,000 per gram to over a million per gram of soil.
+The number of organisms and species can vary widely according to soil type, location, and depth.

 Plants, animals, fungi, bacteria and humans affect soil formation (see soil biomantle and stonelayer).
-Soil animals, including soil macrofauna and soil mesofauna, mix soils as they form burrows and pores, allowing moisture and gases to move about, a process called bioturbation.
+Soil animals, including soil macrofauna (e.g. earthworms, termites, tenebrionids, gophers, moles) and soil mesofauna (e.g. enchytraeids, springtails, mites), mix soils as they form burrows and pores, allowing moisture and gases to move about, a process called bioturbation.
 In the same way, plant roots penetrate soil horizons and open channels upon decomposition.
 Plants with deep taproots can penetrate many metres through the different soil layers to bring up nutrients from deeper in the profile.
-Plants have fine roots that excrete organic compounds (sugars, organic acids, mucilage), slough off cells (in particular at their tip) and are easily decomposed, adding organic matter to soil, a process called rhizodeposition.
-Micro-organisms, including fungi and bacteria, effect chemical exchanges between roots and soil and act as a reserve of nutrients in a soil biological hotspot called rhizosphere.
+Plants have fine roots that excrete organic compounds (sugars, organic acids, mucilage), slough off cells (in particular at their tip), and are easily decomposed, adding organic matter to soil, a process called rhizodeposition.

+Microorganisms, including fungi and bacteria, effect chemical exchanges between roots and soil and act as a reserve of nutrients in a soil biological hotspot called rhizosphere.
 The growth of roots through the soil stimulates microbial populations, stimulating in turn the activity of their predators (notably amoeba), thereby increasing the mineralization rate, and in last turn root growth, a positive feedback called the soil microbial loop.
-Out of root influence, in the bulk soil, most bacteria are in a quiescent stage, forming microaggregates, i.e. mucilaginous colonies to which clay particles are glued, offering them a protection against desiccation and predation by soil microfauna (bacteriophagous protozoa and nematodes).
-Microaggregates (20-250 μm) are ingested by soil mesofauna and macrofauna, and bacterial bodies are partly or totally digested in their guts.
+Out of root influence, in the bulk soil most bacteria are in a quiescent stage, forming micro-aggregates, i.e. mucilaginous colonies to which clay particles are glued, offering them a protection against desiccation and predation by soil microfauna (bacteriophagous protozoa and nematodes).
+Microaggregates (20–250 μm) are ingested by soil fauna, and bacterial bodies are partly or totally digested in their guts.